-Hurricane Mountain Trail Southern Approach is a 4.6 mile moderately trafficked out and back trail located near Keene, New York that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+Hurricane Mountain Trail Southern Approach is a 5.1 mile moderately trafficked loop trail located near Keene, New York that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

 This is a great climb up a smaller peak in the High Peaks region of the Adirondack State Park.
 This is one of the better non-4,000 foot peaks in the area.
 It has a completely bald summit with 360 degree views as well as a very cool firetower on top. it is a short climb from Route 9N and can easily be done in an afternoon.
 Make sure to bring a camera!